alvinwilta/microqa/README.md

 --config <config filepath>
 ```

-- [x] Finish ingraph
-- [x] Test dot file for graph
-- [ ] Test API for graph
-- [x] Manage perl to execute callgraph, make a script to install perl

 # Error Codes

 Error codes are 2 digit errors.
 The first digit indicates the module where the error occurs and the second is the indication of the error.
 Below are the known errors: